prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 ```

 1. Context is the _third_ parameter, usually identified as `ctx`
-2. Simply return the data, Nexus makes sure the types line up.
+2. Return the filtered data by un-published posts, _aka_ drafts .
+Nexus makes sure the types line up.

 **Did you notice?** Still no TypeScript type annotations required from you yet everything is still totally type safe.
-Prove it to yourself by hovering over the `ctx.db.users` property and witness the correct type information it gives you.
+Prove it to yourself by hovering over the `ctx.db.posts` property and witness the correct type information it gives you.
 This is the type propagation we just mentioned in action. 🙌

 ## Your First Mutation

 Alright, now that we know how to wire things into our context, let's implement our first mutation.
-We're going to make it possible for your API clients to create new users through your API.
+We're going to make it possible for your API clients to create new drafts.

 This mutation will need a name.
-Rather than simply call it `createUser` we'll use language from our domain.
-In this case `signup` seems reasonable.
-There are similarities with our previous work with `Query.users`:
+Rather than simply call it `createPost` we'll use language from our domain.
+In this case `createDraft` seems reasonable.
+There are similarities with our previous work with `Query.drafts`:

 - `Mutation` is a root type, its fields are entrypoints.
 - We can colocate mutation fields with the objects they relate to or centralize all mutation fields.